A great QUEST-ion should lead you on a QUEST, in pursuit of something valuable, interesting, a treasure?

 Powerful QUESTions reveal things you didn't know were there.
 Sometime we hide from questions because we don't want to know the answer - we don't want to look down that tunnel, but we need to.
 If we get to a scary place, we just need to ask another QUESTion that will get us further along and through to the light.
 Oftentimes, the only way around something difficult is to go right through it.
 QUESTions can help you do that.

 I am blessed in my line of work that I get to spend a great deal of my time coming up with great QUESTIons and sending people onto paths that are unfamiliar or forgotten or scary or well-traveled.
 I ask them to follow these paths and bring back what they notice along the way.
 I know I have asked a great QUESTion when they say "I don't know - I need to think about that - I need to spend time with that - that' s a really great question and I have no clue what the answer is."
 That's when I know I have sent them somewhere good - they are going to go on an adventure where treasure lies.

-I promise you that every week of that program will send you on a quest leading to treasure - personal treasure.
-If that is not your thing, then I encourage you to find another way to engage with powerful, meaningful, probing questions.
+I encourage you to find a way to engage with powerful, meaningful, probing questions.
 Pull back the covers on some stuff and see what's there.
 Don't be satisfied with the superficial, easy answers that lie near the surface.
 Be brave - be open to learning - be open to investigating the what, why, how, who, and when of things.
 Ask them of yourself.
 Ask them of others.
-Spend time with intentional, thoughtful inquiry this year.
+Spend time with intentional, thoughtful inquiry!

 What answers are waiting to be found in your life?